Surfside condominium collapse: Rescue and relief operations

 On June 28, an additional fatality was confirmed, bringing the number of dead to 10, with 151 people still missing.
 Miami-Dade Fire Rescue Chief Ray Jadallah stressed that, while the operation entered its fifth day, the effort was still focused on the search for and potential rescue of survivors rather than shifting to recovery.
 In the afternoon, Levine Cava announced that an eleventh body had been found, reducing the number of missing to 150.
 The names of three additional victims were released later in the evening, making all of the 11 known fatalities then publicly identified.
 An international nonprofit group of volunteers trained in Israel called Cadena International (cadena being a Spanish word meaning "chain") was assisting the rescue mission.

-The Miami Marlins, along with the Miami Marlins Foundation, announced that the team had created the Marlins Surfside Relief Fund.
-Matching $50,000 donations were made by Marlins majority owner and chairman Bruce Sherman and Anthony Hsieh, founder and CEO of Marlins naming-rights partner LoanDepot.
-The Marlins organization and Marlins ownership group collectively contributed an additional $25,000, as did LoanDepot, which said they would match the next $50,000 contribution.
+The Miami Marlins, along with the Miami Marlins Foundation, created the Marlins Surfside Relief Fund.
+Matching $50,000 donations were made by Marlins majority owner and chairman, along with additional monies.

 On June 29, Mayor Levine Cava reported that no more survivors or victims had yet been found, but that 210 search and rescue workers were on site, each working 12-hour shifts.
 Workers were being medically evaluated regularly to ensure their fitness to work at the site.
 A massive fire deep in the rubble pile, which had hampered search and rescue efforts since the collapse, was finally extinguished.
 Small, radio-controlled robots equipped with thermal sensors and 360-degree cameras were being deployed to assist in search and recovery efforts.
 President Biden was expected to visit the site on July 1, having not done so earlier to avoid disrupting rescue operations.

 In the evening, Mayor Levine Cava advised that 12 people had been confirmed dead and 149 were missing.
 Levine Cava said that authorities would audit the names of the missing to ensure none are duplicates, particularly because of provided Hebrew names.
 Miami-Dade Fire Chief Alan Cominsky said 3000000 lbs of concrete had been removed from the site of the collapse.
 He said rescue workers would not reenter the west section of the building facing Collins Avenue, which was still standing, because it was unstable, making it too dangerous to do so.
 Rescuers could not enter a large area under the rubble on the eastern side of the site because of the same risk.